aseveritt/scBAMpler/README.md

 edit them to point at your own data.
 The script builds arrow files, adds the peak matrix, runs iterative LSI, then UMAP and tSNE, and writes the result to `test_data/peakmat_input.h5`.

-Note that ArchR applies its own QC filtering, so the cell count in the H5 is smaller than the number of barcodes in the input BAMs: the distributed file contains **5,511 cells** from an input of 2,000 barcodes per cell line.
+Note that ArchR applies its own QC filtering, so the cell count in the H5 is a little smaller than the number of barcodes in the input BAMs: this file contains **5,511 cells** from an input of 2,000 barcodes per cell line.
 If you rebuild it and land near that number, you are in the right place.

 ---------------